yykoo8/YK_Garbage/README.md

 # YK_Garbage
-Some simple dumpster system script i maked fast.
+Some simple dumpster system script i maked fast for ESX.
 I published this because i wanted to something or start somewhere.

 Features: